Engineer

 How to comply with NSW laws

 - Professional indemnity insurance is required, unless you are a council employee.
 If you are providing evidence of insurance in a company name, you must provide a letter from the company that specifies you are an employee of that company, you are representing the company in NSW and are covered by their insurance.
-Find information about insurance requirements for professional engineers at NSW Fair Trading.
+Find information about insurance requirements for professional engineers.

 Notify the regulator

-Interstate engineers are required to notify the regulator, NSW Fair Trading, of their intention to work in NSW under AMR.
+Interstate engineers are required to notify the regulator, Building Commission NSW, of their intention to work in NSW under AMR.

 The link to notify the regulator will take you to the Service NSW website where you can complete your notification.